cloudfoundry/community/toc/rfc/rfc-0016-python-and-ruby-removal-from-cf-stack.md

 ## Proposal

 The CFF community will provide two flavours of the `cflinuxfs4` stack one without Ruby and Python and one with those runtimes as backwards compatible option.
-The two flavours of `cflinuxfs4` will be supported until the EOF of `cflinuxfs4`.
+The two flavours of `cflinuxfs4` will be supported until the EOL of `cflinuxfs4`.
 In the following sections the flavour without Ruby and Python is called `cflinuxfs4` and the one with `cflinuxfs4-compat`.

 ### Creation